 Be careful to live properly among your unbelieving neighbors.
 Then even if they accuse you of doing wrong, they will see your honorable behavior, and they will give honor to God when he judges the world~ 1st Peter 2:12 NLT

-Heresy is a just a fancy-pants theological term for the act of departing from a pattern of sound biblical teaching (1st Timothy 6:20-21, 2nd Timothy 1:13, 2nd Timothy 4:3).
+The word heresy is a fancy-pants theological term for the act of departing from a pattern of sound biblical teaching (1st Timothy 6:20-21, 2nd Timothy 1:13, 2nd Timothy 4:3).

 Sometimes heresy takes the form of some seriously insane theories about God.

-There were once Christians who believed that Jesus was simply a human being who was formally adopted by God at his conception.
-Once the adoption was “finalized” he developed a divine (God) nature while growing in Mary’s womb (Adoptionism).
+At one point there was a fairly large group of Christians who believed that Jesus was just a human being who was formally adopted by God at his conception.
+Once the adoption was “finalized” he developed a divine (God) nature while growing in Mary’s body (Adoptionism).
 Other early believers were convinced Jesus was a phantom who didn’t leave footprints when He walked rather than a flesh and blood person (Gnosticism).
 For nearly a thousand years some “Christians” believed people are born without a sin nature and are capable of living a holy life apart from Jesus and the regeneration of the Holy Spirit (Pelagianism).

-Most heresies are not wholesale lies about God or crazy misinterpretations of Scripture.
-Most heresies are more like tiny kernels of truth wrapped-up in half-truths and weird errors.
-There are two such heresies deeply rooted in our contemporary Christian culture.
+Most heresies are not crazy-pants lies about God or obvious misinterpretations of Scripture.
+Most heresies are more like tiny kernels of actual theological truth wrapped-up in a bunch of half-truths and weird errors.
+Two such heresies are deeply rooted in our contemporary Christian culture.
 The first is legalism.
-Legalists believe they can earn God’s favor by doing the right things and obeying the right rules.
+Legalists believe they can earn God’s favor by doing all the right things and obeying all the right rules.

-It is true that God really cares about our behavior (more on that later).
-However, legalists would do well to remember that even the best-behaved person in the world cannot save themselves from their own sin (Ephesians 2:8, 2nd Timothy 1:9, Hebrews 10:39).
+God really does care about our behavior (more on that later).
+However, even the best-behaved person in the world cannot save themselves from their own sin (Ephesians 2:8, 2nd Timothy 1:9, Hebrews 10:39).
 Legalism sidetracks Christians from relationship with Christ by placing the emphasis on what we can do for ourselves rather on what Jesus did for us.
-Perhaps, the biggest drawback to legalism is that it falsely paints God as demanding, callous and impossible to please.
-This can lead legalists to feel discouraged and resentful towards God.
+This eliminates the element of of worship and gratitude from Christianity.
+Legalism also falsely paints God as demanding, callous and impossible to please.
+This leads some legalists to feel discouraged and resentful towards God.
 This can lead to hopelessness and eventually even a departure from the faith.

-On the other end of the doctrinal spectrum are those who believe there are no rules and that behavior is a nonissue for Christians.
-These folks think that once a person is saved there is nothing they can do or not do to offend God.
-Christians who have intentionally or unintentionally adopted this view do not worry seriously about the effects sin, even deliberate, premeditated sin.
-Adherents to this view are growing in number and having an enormous impact on the Christian culture.
+On the other end of the doctrinal spectrum is licentiousness or the believe that there are no rules for Christians.
+These folks believe once a person is saved there is nothing they can do or not do to offend God or break relationship with God.
+Christians who have intentionally or unintentionally adopted this view do not worry seriously about the effects of sin, even deliberate, premeditated sin on their relationship with God.
+Adherents to this view are growing in number and having an enormous impact on the greater Christian culture.

-The truth is that our behavior does matter but not because it saves us, or makes God like us more.
+The truth is that our behavior does matter, not because good behavior saves us, or because “being good” makes God like us better.
 Correct behavior and following the rules matter for four reasons:

 Ephesians 6:14 instructs Christians in a metaphorical sense to put on the “breastplate of righteousness”.
 The primary purpose of a breastplate in Roman body armor was to protect the soldier’s heart from injury.
 In Proverbs 4:23 the writer instructs readers to “guard your heart because everything you do flows from it”.
-Behaving in a way that is righteous (avoiding sin and questionable behavior) protects us from all sorts of pitfalls and potential disasters.
+Behaving in a way that is righteous (avoiding sin and questionable behavior) protects us from all sorts of pitfalls, wrong thinking and potential moral disasters.
 For example, going out of your way to avoid pornography protects against addiction, the sin of lust and at least a dozen other really ugly sins.
-Avoiding people who gossip ensures that you will not become a slanderer (Psalm 15:1-3) and if you never drink alcohol you will never become an alcoholic.
+Avoiding those who gossip ensures that you will not become a slanderer (Psalm 15:1-3).

 When Christians behave virtuously non-Christians have the opportunity to experience something the Bible calls conviction-